wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-beetle-vyderac.md

 **Attacks (1/round)**

 <ins>Pheromone Spray.</ins> The Vyderac sprays a cone of fine yellow powder on one or two adjacent targets.
 If they fail to dodge, they are covered in Vyderac pheromones which cause urticaria.
-1D4 Vyderac swarms will arrive in 1D6 hours, and a Feeder 1D4 turns later.
+1D4 Vyderac swarms will arrive in 1D6 hours, and a Feeder 1D4 turns after.

 <span class="alchemy"> **Vyderac Pheromones**.
 Contact poison.
 So itchy a sprayed target must save each round until they succeed three times or are washed, during which time they cannot focus on any task that extends beyond 1 turn.
 If they fail three times, they have scratched themselves until they bled and the poison has entered their body.
 In 10 minutes, they will be completely paralyzed until they are cured.</span>